boazbk/tcs/lec_04_code_and_data.md

 Hence, we only need to show a NAND-CIRC program $U^*$ that computes the same function as the particular Python program $U$, and this will give us a way to evaluate _all_ Python programs.

 What we are seeing time and again is the notion of _universality_ or _self reference_ of computation, which is the sense that all reasonably rich models of computation are expressive enough that they can "simulate themselves".
-The importance of this phenomena to both the theory and practice of computing, as well as far beyond it, including the foundations of mathematics and basic questions in science, cannot be overstated.
+The importance of this phenomenon to both the theory and practice of computing, as well as far beyond it, including the foundations of mathematics and basic questions in science, cannot be overstated.